miconda/KSR-URL-Expander/README.md

 Similar to `s`, but narrows the search on `lists.kamailio.org` site.

 ```
-sl htable with dmq replication
+sl location with dmq replication
 ```

 ### Command: w ###